Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Introduction

-Keeping in view the overarching theme of making WMLES more affordable in practical flow scenarios, which is one of the goals NASA's CFD Vision report \citep{slotnick2014cfd}, this paper details the implementation of efficient integral formulations of two zonal wall models namely, the ODE equilibrium wall model and the PDE non-equilibrium Integral wall model in an unstructured-grid solver.
-A remark is in order regarding the scope of the \textit{integral} wall model terminology; thus far, the term \textit{integral} wall model has been used in the literature to refer to a model with vertically-integrated boundary layer PDE; however, in this paper we extend the scope of this term to include the spectral implementation of the ODE equilibrium wall model, since it involves the analytical integration of the constant-shear-stress equation.
+Keeping in view the overarching theme of making WMLES more affordable in practical flow scenarios, which is one of the goals NASA's CFD Vision report \citep{slotnick2014cfd}, this paper details the implementation of efficient integral formulations of two zonal wall models namely, the ODE equilibrium wall model and the PDE non-equilibrium integral wall model in an unstructured-grid solver.
+A remark is in order regarding the scope of the \textit{integral wall model} terminology; thus far, the term \textit{integral wall model} has been used in the literature to refer to a model with vertically-integrated boundary layer PDE; however, in this paper we extend the scope of this term to include the spectral implementation of the ODE equilibrium wall model, since it involves the analytical integration of the constant-shear-stress equation.
+To make the distinction between ODE and PDE integral wall models clear, we refer to the original integral wall model by Yang \textit{et al.} \citep{yang15} as i\textit{ntegral nonequilibrium wall model} abbreviated as \textit{integral NEQWM}.